Analyst is delighted to announce the second Analyst Emerging Investigator Lectureship is open for nominations.

 The Analyst Emerging Investigator Lectureship is a platform for an early career analytical scientist to raise the profile of the analytical sciences to the wider scientific community and general public.

-- The recipient will receive up to £2000 contribution towards travel and accommodation costs to attend and present a lecture based on their research at a leading international meeting to be decided by the Chair of the Analyst Editorial Board.
+- The recipient will receive up to £2000 contribution towards travel and accommodation costs to attend and present a lecture based on their research at a leading international meeting.

 - Recipients will be invited to contribute a review to Analyst in the following year.

 Self-nomination is not permitted.
 Nominators must send the following to the editorial team (at email@example.com) by Wednesday 28th February 2018:

 - A recommendation letter, including the name, contact details and website URL of the nominee.

 - A one-page CV for the nominee, including their date of birth, summary of education and career, a list of up to five of their top independent publications, total numbers of publications.

 - A one-page statement of achievement with a lay summary, written by the nominee describing their best accomplishments.

 - A supporting letter of recommendation from an independent referee.
 Ideally this should not be someone from the same institution or the candidate’s post doc or PhD supervisor.

 The nominator and independent referee should comment on the candidate’s presenting skills.